lastlockedroom/lastlockedroom.github.io/_posts/2024-12-23-lost-inside-a-box.md

 ---

-If you've been following my blog, you'll recognize that this is my take on what is sometimes known to be the *Fourth Great Occult Mystery Novel* of Japan -- Takemoto Kenji's *Paradise Lost Inside a Box*.
+If you've been following my blog, you'll recognize that this is my take on what is sometimes known to be the *Fourth Great Occult Mystery Novel* of Japan -- Kenji Takemoto's *Paradise Lost Inside a Box*.
 I've discussed the novel in more detail [here](/posts/beyond-mystery).

 When I say 'my take' I mostly refer to taking inspiration in the same way Inui Kurumi took for his own homage, *Inside a Box*.
 The mechanics of the story are entirely different and there are no spoilers for either of the works.
 It's simply an exercise in metafiction.